jsmith3763/ketchupSDC/readme.md

 ### Overview

 Ketchup is a forum based social media application which bears a close resemblance to Reddit.
-It was developed by 5 Full Stack Software Engineers in the span of 2 weeks with 1 week long sprints in an Agile work environnment.
+It was developed by 5 Full Stack Software Engineers in the span of 2 weeks with 1 week long sprints in an Agile work environment.

 ## Tech Used:
 ### Front End